hydroshare/hs_restclient/BUILD_CHECKLIST.md

     sh publish.sh

+During the process of publishing, you will first see:

+    We need to know who you are, so please choose either:
+     1. use your existing login,
+     2. register as a new user,
+     3. have the server generate a new password for you (and email it to you), or
+     4. quit
+    Your selection [default 1]:

+Choose option "1".
+When prompted for a username, enter "hydroshare".
+Use the "hydroshare" PyPi password.

-During the process of puYou will see something like the following:
+Then you will see something like the following:

     I can store your PyPI login so future submissions will be faster.
     (the login will be stored in /Users/miles/.pypirc) Save your login (y/N)?

-Say yes to this (by typing 'y' and hitting enter; don't worry, the publish scrip).
+Say yes to this (by typing 'y' and hitting enter; don't worry, the publish script
-will save a backup of an existing pypirc and will restore this backup after publishing has finished).
-If you fail to save the HyroShare credentials to a pypirc, the actual upload of this version will fail and you will be left with an empty version that cannot be re-used.
+will save a backup of any existing .pypirc and will restore this backup after publishing has finished).
+If you fail to save the HyroShare credentials to a .pypirc, the actual upload of this version will fail and you will be left with an empty version that cannot be re-used.
 If this happens, change the version in setup.py to, for example, 1.0.0.post1, and then re-publish.

 > Only run publish.sh once per release unless you know what you are doing!!!

-# Merge master back into develop
+# Set version information to next release

 1. git checkout develop

-2. git merge master

-# Set version information to next release

-1. Update __version__ in hs_restclient.__init__.py, e.g. '1.0.1.dev1'.
+2. Update __version__ in hs_restclient.__init__.py, e.g. '1.0.1.dev1'.

-2. Update version in setup.py to match that in hs_restclient.__init__.py
+3. Update version in setup.py to match that in hs_restclient.__init__.py

 > This version number will be changed to a 'non-development' version when the
 > next release is done.

+4. git commit -a -m '1.0.1.dev1' && git push origin develop